 The Department of Architecture offers specialized studios as a part of the curriculum at both the undergraduate and the graduate level.
-Typically, Furniture Studio is offered in the winter quarter for graduate students, and spring quarter for undergraduates.
+Typically, Furniture Studio is offered in the spring quarter for graduate students, and winter quarter for undergraduates.
 Storefront Studio is offered for undergraduates in spring quarter.
 Neighborhood Design/Build Studio is offered for both undergraduates and graduate students in the spring.

 Each year, students have the opportunity to design and fabricate their own piece of furniture using the facilities located in the College of Built Environments.
 Students, many of whom have no furniture making experience, are able to learn how to craft and design their pieces using tools in our wood and metal labs, in addition to the laser cutters and CNC routers.
 Keeping in mind scale, costs, deadlines, and materials, students are expected to complete their furniture piece within the ten week quarter.
 The pace is quick, with students spending most of their free time outside of studio and on weekends in the shop making mock-ups, sanding, and sketching out ideas.